RabsonJ/WeatherApp/README.md

 # React WeatherApp

-A weather app that shows the current temperature of a city as well as the humidity, wind speed, maximum & minimum temperatures, and the location of the city on a map.
+A weather app that shows the current temperature of a place as well as the humidity, wind speed, maximum & minimum temperatures, and the location of the place on a map.
 Built with React.js

 ### Built With